 In addition to my work at Swallowtail, I enjoy spending time with my husband and children.
 I enjoy hiking and camping, walking on the beach, genealogy, reading fiction and horseback riding.

-Mrs. Cher - Administrator in Transition
+Mrs. Cher - Administrator

 After over 30 years of experience working in Waldorf Schools, joining Swallowtail feels like a welcome home coming.